describo/documentation/src/faqs.md

 time, they have copied many of the Describo innovations including most recently, making an embeddable component available .

-To address the comment of a "general purpose tool": Describo is a general purpose tool.
+To address his comment of a "general purpose tool": Describo is a general purpose tool.
 As browser environments are extremely limited in what they can do, the web version of Describo is only targetted at simple usage where one wants to browse an RO-Crate.
 Describo desktop is like a a client / server application all in one and that enables the capabilities coming soon!